Over 50 billion businesses are on social media channels. Many are on multiple social media sites.

 Either way, you have an engagement problem.
-If either of these is the state of your social media profiles, then it will be hard to show that you’re getting any real business benefit from your social media campaigns.
+If either of these is the state of your social media profiles, then it will be hard to show that you’re getting any real business benefit from your social media campaign.
 The truth is that social media is just a hobby that you’re doing on your company time and budget.

 But it doesn’t have to be this way if you know how to do social media marketing the right way.

 How to Build a Quality Following

 Delight people by making quality content that feels very custom to their experiences and pain points.
 Keep them coming back for more.

 Now that’s how to do social media marketing!

 Do you want to know how to create a sound social media marketing plan and get results?
 Know how much you have to spend on your marketing efforts and where you need to spend it.
 Social media may feel like “free” advertising.
 But it’s far from that.
 There are costs.
 Understanding them will determine your success.

 Otherwise, overspending is inevitable.
 On top of the overspending, social media marketers that don’t budget often fail to realize that something isn’t working.
 They keep throwing money at it.

 And worst of all, without a budget, businesses find themselves treading water.
 Their own social media profile is performing so-so, which gives them hope.
 But it’s not getting any better.

 Social media marketing is strategic.
 It’s not just random sharing posts or tweets and hoping for the best.
 It’s efficient and targeted.
 Create a social media budget for your marketing campaigns to know exactly where the money’s going and why.

 What Goes into a Social Media Budget

 Every social media budget will include some key elements, which you either pay for in time and/or money.

 - Content Creation – Someone needs to create content.
 This should include comprehensive types of content such as videos, memes, free template, blog posts, infographics, webinars, slideshows, landing pages, etc.